 In this 4-session class we’ll start each session on a technique warm-up, then each week we’ll work on sections of a new piece, making a brief survey of repertoire for the recorder player.
 We’ll focus on effective practice methods for all pieces.
 For intermediate and up alto and soprano (or tenor) recorder players.
 Pitch: a=440.

-$100 for all three classes.
+$100 for all four classes.
 Classes will be recorded and available to stream for one month.
-To learn how to register, please write to Tish at tishberlin@sbcglobal.net.
-Music will be sent as PDFs one week before first class.
+To learn how to register, please write to Tish at tishberlin@sbcglobal.net

 Bring any size of soprano, alto, tenor, or bass recorder that you have.
 You will have a chance to explore more than one part of each piece.
 Both plastic and wooden instruments are welcome.
 Pitch is A=440.